lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 ##Step 4: Copy LiCO package and extract it to a directory.

-##Step 5: Copy OS iso image to LiCO folder, e.g. "/lico_3.x/packages/os"
+##Step 5: Copy OS iso image to LiCO folder, "/lico_3.x/packages/os"

 >**NOTE:**
 >